11 Min

 Although the metaverse is currently only as far as the internet was at the end of the 1990s, in the coming years, thanks to the convergence of technologies, the metaverse will arrive at an exponential speed.

 For ARK Investment Management LLC, the innovation driving the disruption is a $210 trillion market capitalization opportunity by 2030.
 Within that lies $40 trillion of blockchain enterprise value and $10 trillion of digital value.
-The value generation of the metaverse is estimated by Matthew Ball, a VC, and expert on the metaverse, to be as high as $10–30 trillion in the next decade and a half.
+Matthew Ball, a VC and expert on the metaverse, estimates the metaverse’s value generation to be as high as $10–30 trillion in the next decade and a half.

 “There were humans long before there was history.
 Animals, much like modern humans, first appeared about 2.5 million years ago.
 But for countless generations, they did not stand out from the myriad other organisms that populated the planet.
 Fiction has enabled us not merely to imagine things, but to do so collectively.“